 Prof. Sun has been conducting research projects using GIS and remote sensing (RS) techniques to examine land use and land cover change (LUCC) from the perspective of human-environment interaction.
 She has published in the International Journal of Geographical Information Science and given a number of talks at national and international conferences.
-Her recent collaborative research on Individual and Contextual Correlates of Cardiovascular Diseases in the United States was published in GeoJournal.
+Her recent collaborative medical and health geography research on Individual and Contextual Correlates of Cardiovascular Diseases in the United States was published in GeoJournal.

 Some of her recent projects (United Way initiatives, Shalom Center meal distribution site selection, opioids crisis, Foxconn) have received extensive media attention and coverages on regional and local TV, radio, newspapers, and magazines.
 Her student researchers have presented at Posters on the Hill, National Council for Undergraduate Research (NCUR) annual conferences, Association of American Geographers (AAG) annual conferences, and Celebration of Scholars at Carthage College.

 In her spare time, Prof. Sun enjoys traveling, landscape photography, cooking, and badminton.